ICLDisco/ulfm-testing/tutorial/sc17/README.md

 2. In a terminal, Run `docker run hello-world` to verify that the docker installation works.
-3. Load the pre-compiled ULFM Docker machine into your Docker installation `docker pull abouteiller/mpi-ft-ulfm`.
+3. Load the pre-compiled ULFM Docker machine into your Docker installation `make docker` (that will automate `docker pull abouteiller/mpi-ft-ulfm`).
-4. Source the docker aliases in a terminal, this will redirect the "make" and "mpirun" command in the local shell to execute in the Docker machine.
+4. Source the docker aliases in a terminal, `source dockervars.sh`; for Windows powershell do `. dockervars.ps1`.
+This will redirect the "make" and "mpirun" commands in the local shell to execute from the Docker machine.
-`source dockervars.sh`.
-On windows powershell `. dockervars.ps1`.
-5. Go to the tutorial examples directory.
+5. In the tutorial examples directory.
 You can now type `make` to compile the examples using the Docker provided "mpicc", and you can execute the generated examples in the Docker machine using `mpirun -np 10 example`.